Flow-geometry microstates: Discussion

 \subsection{The dS ER bridge}

-If the microcanonical universal overlap discussed previously holds, then applying it to a family of microstates with small masses in centaur gravity implies that the flow-geometry Hilbert space can be spanned by states with a dS ER bridge, which may resemble the would-be ER bridge in pure dS spacetime (—a feature that may resemble the hypothetical ER bridge of pure dS spacetime).
-On the other hand, we know from the theorem of Gao and Wald \cite{Gao:2000ga} that such a long ER bridge cannot occur in higher-dimensional dS spacetimes, \ie, dS spacetimes can become taller but not fatter with energy satisfying the null energy condition.
+If the microcanonical universal overlap discussed previously holds, then applying it to a family of microstates with small masses in centaur gravity implies that the flow-geometry Hilbert space can be spanned by states with a dS ER bridge.
+One might be tempted to interpret this structure as analogous to an ER bridge associated with interior of a dS horizon.
+On the other hand, we know from the theorem of Gao and Wald \cite{Gao:2000ga} that such a long ER bridge cannot occur in higher-dimensional de Sitter spacetimes, \ie, dS spacetimes can become taller but not fatter under perturbations satisfying the null energy condition.
 Why does this apparent contradiction arise?

 The resolution lies in dimensionality: the Gao–Wald theorems do not apply to two-dimensional spacetimes. \footnote{ Although the theorems and corollary in their paper do not assume a specific spacetime dimension, they are not (at least straightforwardly) applicable to two-dimensional spacetime.
 This is because they require the null generic condition, which states that every null geodesic has at least one point where the particular contraction between the Riemann tensor and its (null) tangent vector does not vanish.
 However, this condition does not hold for general two-dimensional geometries, since the Riemann tensor is always written as $ R_{\mu\nu\alpha\beta} = \tfrac{1}{2} R \,(g_{\mu\alpha} g_{\nu \beta} - g_{\mu\beta} g_{\nu\alpha})$ and its contraction with null vectors always vanishes. } Therefore, they do not forbid fat dS spacetimes, or long ER bridges behind dS horizons, in two dimensions.
 Indeed, using the particle solution \eqref{eq:SolutionSmallMass} (Wick-rotated to Lorentzian signature) for the dS region and performing the gluing procedure of Subsection \ref{subsec:flowPETSgeometry}, we can explicitly construct a fatter dS$_{2}$ geometry in dS JT gravity without any exotic matter (Fig.~\ref{fig:dS2}).